 - Make policy recommendations to the Governing Board.

-- Eight (8) members will serve staggered three-year terms with new members appointed annually.
+- At least eight (8) members will serve staggered three-year terms with new members appointed annually.

 - The committee should reflect the diversity of membership.